 Make sure you don’t connect multiple devices to the UI as it will act strange with several agents connected.
-The Rover doesn’t know which device to listen to and it will combine different commands randomly, performing a strange dance.
+Leo Rover doesn’t know which device to listen to and it will combine different commands randomly, performing a strange dance.
 Front, front, back, back, turn left and clap, clap.

-With the steps done you’ll be able to give the people a way to interact with your trade show stand or museum showcase.
-The Rover will act as a great event robot gathering people in one place.
-And you can trust us – the Rovers get all the attention.
-With such setup done you can bring your products on top of the Rover or build scenarios to make it even better suited for your needs.
-Now it’s up to you how it’s implemented, with the steps done – all the technical struggle is already checked.
-Wish you great business then!
+With the steps done, you’ll be able to give people a way to interact with your trade show stand or museum showcase.
+Leo Rover will act as a great event robot gathering people in one place.
+And you can trust us – the rovers get all the attention.
+With such a setup done, you can bring your products on top of Leo Rover or build scenarios to make it even better suited for your needs.
+Now it’s up to you how it’s implemented, with the steps done – all of the technical struggle is already checked.
+Wish you great business, then!

 See what software platforms we’ve listed as the coolest and the most promising ones that come in handy in robotics.